blockchain-systems/ScaleSFL/caliper-tests/README.md

 yarn
 ```

-Now we need to bind caliper to a version of Fabric being used
+If you need to change the fabric version (from 2.1.0), bind caliper to the version of Fabric being used

 ```sh
 npx caliper bind --caliper-bind-sut fabric:2.1.0
 ```

-You will also need to generate the crypto configuration
+If you use a caliper created SUT, you will also need to generate the crypto configuration.
+We use the test-network so this is not needed

 ```sh
 cd networks/fabric/config_solo_raft